-If you’ve nabbed a spot on the Goomboorian Campdraft Ride in southern Queensland, Australia, you might just be lucky enough to round up cattle, traverse mountainsides and learn to campdraft from the back of one of Andrew McCarthy’s favourite horses, Flint.
+If you’ve nabbed a spot on The Rainbow Beach, Bush & Cattle Ride in southern Queensland, Australia, you might just be lucky enough to round up cattle, traverse mountainsides and learn to campdraft from the back of one of Andrew McCarthy’s favourite horses, Flint.
 Keep reading to find out what makes him so special!

 Horse’s name: Glendower Flint.

 Breed: Flint is an Australian Stock Horse, registration number 169338.
 He was born on the 30th of October, 2003.
 His Grandfather is the legendary Acres Destiny.
 Acres Destiny single-handedly changed the face of campdrafting in Australia.

 I bought him at the end of 2005 as a two-year-old from a friend of mine, Scott Burnett.
 Scott has since reached the highest levels of reining competition in Australia and is often featured on the front cover of various publications.
 I actually swapped him for some steel portable panels, would you believe!!
 I have since been offered $10,000 and $15,000 cash for him, both of which I declined.

 What do riding guests most love about this horse?

 I think it is his ability to switch on and off.
 I often tell guests that a caterpillar, a monkey or a plastic bag can make a horse go fast.
 There is no skill in that.
 But to get a horse that can switch off as fast as it can switch on is the key.
 Add to that his incredible athleticism, which allows him to complete his turns correctly, and his ability to read a beast.
 When you are mustering cattle or campdrafting, leave him alone and he will do it for you.

 Flint is also one of the safest horses I have.
 I have had a number of leg amputees ride Flint on both country rides and beach rides.
 So guests can simply walk along calmly, with Flint’s nose almost on the ground, or fasten their seatbelt and try to stay with him during his turns.